adamburley/AxcientAPI/README.md

 ## Parent ID Properties

-Because the API does not currently implement parent object IDs in responses they are added by the module using property names `client_id`, `device_id`, etc.
+Because the API does not currently implement parent object IDs in responses they are added by the module using property names `client_id`, `device_id`, etc. **Update** as of the July 2024 schema change, some endpoints are returning parent IDs using the same schema.

 Where endpoints require such data - for example _Get-BackupJob_ - these properties are used if included in the presented object.